 - Vaccine hoarding could cost the global economy up to $9.2 trillion.
 Rich countries will bear half those costs because of supply chain disruptions and demand shocks.

 - Each new infection is an opportunity for mutation.
-Already there are over 4,000 COVID-19 variants and some – like the South African and UK variants – are proving more transmissible than other strains.
+There are already over 4,000 COVID-19 variants and some – such as the Delta and Lambda variants – are proving more transmissible than other strains.
 And with each new strain, the higher the risk of the disease evolving to an extent where current vaccines, diagnostics, and treatments no longer work.

 How can I learn more and stay informed?